-- 1. Including the price of GHG effects in the pricing of renewable and non-renewable fuels - 2.
+- Including the price of GHG effects in the pricing of renewable and non-renewable fuels - 2.
 Committing serious money to focused renewable fuel research and infrastructure development.

-The simplest and fastest way to accomplish this is by adding a Non-Renewable Carbon User Fee to the portion of liquid transportation fuels and natural gas made from non-renewable sources.
-Estimates for the Climate Change effects of these fuels begin at about \$50/ton of non-renewable carbon and increase to over \$100/ton when costs for research and infrastructure changes are included.
+The simplest and fastest way to accomplishing this is adding a Non-Renewable Carbon User Fee to the portion of liquid transportation fuels and natural gas made from non-renewable sources.
+Estimates for the Climate Change effects of these fuels begin at about \$50/ton of non-renewable carbon and increase to over \$100/ton when costs for as research and infrastructure changes are included.